jackmuva/trtlpost-web/README.md

 ## Deploying to AWS
 We are using cloudfront as our CDN with a single page site in S3
-1) Run the build script with `npm run build`
-2) Run the deploy.sh script to sync S3 bucket and invalidate cache in Cloudfront
+1) Run the deploy.sh script to sync S3 bucket and invalidate cache in Cloudfront

 ### For configuring Cloudfront
 - Make sure "Alternate domain name" is set to the domain you want in Route53